 Back in 2011, Meddeas was founded, and it started with the Language Assistant Programs in Spain for private and charter schools.
 The program was designed and continues, to help schools in their bilingual and educational projects through the recruitment of qualified native speakers that adapt to the institutions’ core values.

 With the schools at the core of the company’s operation, a demanding selection process was devised, one that has continued to adapt and evolve.
 Over 150 recent graduates went through the process and the first 21 participants joined different schools across Spain in the fall of 2012.

 In 2018 after the Meddeas Language Assistant Programs were consolidated, ConversaSpain was born.
 The program was created exclusively to serve public schools across Spain, which has duplicated the number of participants each year.

 In 2019 the company branched to the U.S intending to address the needs of schools whose educational project was focused on second language acquisition.

-For the past decade, Meddeas has focused on delivering an excellent service to clients and diversifying our services to reach as many institutions and individuals who seek to improve their language and employability skills and be ready for the new interconnected world we live in.
+For the past decade, Meddeas has focused on delivering an excellent service to clients and diversifying our services.
+The goal is to reach as many institutions and individuals who seek to improve their language and employability skills.
+And to be ready for the new interconnected world we live in.

 The Future of Language Education and Global Mobility

-It is still uncertain how the education scene will be like in the coming years and if global mobility will ever be as it was before the pandemic.
-But if one thing is certain is that we continue to grow into an interconnected world, that requires individuals and institutions to be interculturally competent.
+It is still uncertain how the education scene will be like in the coming years.
+But if one thing is certain: global mobility keeps growing.
+And we also continue to grow into an interconnected world, that requires individuals and institutions to be interculturally competent.

 At Meddeas, we continue to bet on programs and services that enable a space for institutions and individuals to become globally competent.
 We hold onto in-person experiences that facilitate learning through human connection and understanding.
 And, at the same time, we catch up with the digital platforms, developing products and services that reach the global market.